Crafting Immersive Product Experiences Through Behavioural Economics

 ✦ Worked closely with Engineering on feasibility & rollout.

-Success metrics were defined upfront, and design decisions balanced simplicity with scalability through close collaboration and a good deal of iterations.
+Design decisions balanced simplicity with scalability through close collaboration and a good deal of iterations.

-We resisted the temptation & started by asking…
+We started by asking…

-What pain-point drives users to Jar, and what lasting value keeps them coming back?
+✺ What lasting value keeps them coming back?

 ✦ Engaging with retained users (What keeps them going?),